vasinov/almanac/README.md

 Almanac.user_class = "User" # other possibilities: "Author", "Writer", etc.
 ```

+## Extending
+Almanac is a mountable Rails engine, which means that all of its controllers, views and models can be rewritten in your main application.
+E.g. if you want to change the main layout view, create a `app/views/layouts/almanac/application.html.haml` file in your project directory that will be used automatically by Rails instead of the default Almanac layout.

+This applies to all other views, models and controllers.
+Basically, add an `almanac` folder to any abstraction that you are willing to change and replace almanac files with your own.

 ## Testing
 Almanac's models and controllers are tested with RSpec and FactoryGirl.
 Rails engines, such as Almanac, are normally tested with a dummy app that is located inside the 'spec' folder.
 Migrate your test database from the `spec/dummy` directory: